kiwi0fruit/jats/README.md

 Dynamic-static axis is not in 8 Reinin-Khizhnyak axes but still it can be a special one.
 It's value can be interpretred as a max abs value of Khizhnyak axes and it can correspond to the most differentiated (as Jung meant it) cognitive function from 24 Khizhnyak functions.

-For example if we take ENT(‑iR) type we would expect that it would have the most value for N<sub>−iR</sub> and T<sub>−iR</sub>.
-As N<sub>−iR</sub> is where 1-dominant function from Model A go and T<sub>−iR</sub> is where 2-supporting, 8-background and 4-vulnerable functions from Model A go.
+For example if we take ENT(‑ir) type we would expect that it would have the most value for N<sub>−ir</sub> and T<sub>−ir</sub>.
+As N<sub>−ir</sub> is where 1-dominant function from Model A go and T<sub>−ir</sub> is where 2-supporting, 8-background and 4-vulnerable functions from Model A go.
 So this were the max abs values of Khizhnyak axes from conscious temperaments.
 But if we take values from semiconscious (automatic) temperaments we would expect to get lower max abs axes values (see next section for details).

 And this would exactly mean that conscious Khizhnyak functions from base temperament are the most differentiated functions of the type.